Waitaki River

-The river's flow is normally low in winter, with flows increasing in spring when the snow cloaking the Southern Alps begins to melt, with flows throughout the summer being rainfall dependent and then declining in the autumn as the colder weather begins to freeze the smaller streams and streams which feed the catchment.
+The river's flow is normally low in winter, with flows increasing in spring when the snow cloaking the Southern Alps begins to melt, with flows throughout the summer being rainfall dependent and then declining in the autumn as the colder weather begins to freeze the smaller streams that feed the catchment.
 The median flow of the Waitaki River at Kurow is 356 m3/s.

-The first major infrastructure improvements to the river were made between 1881 and 1914 with the construction of road and rail bridges at Kurow and Waitaki Bridge.
+The first major infrastructure developments on the river were made between 1881 and 1914 with the construction of road and rail bridges at Kurow and Waitaki Bridge.

-The middle of the river bed formed a traditional political boundary between Canterbury and Otago.
-The term "south of the Waitaki" is often used to refer to the Otago and Southland regions as one common area (the two regions share historical and ethnic relationships which make them distinct from the regions to the north of them).
+The middle of the river bed was a historical political boundary between Canterbury and Otago.
+The term "south of the Waitaki" is often used to refer to the Otago and Southland regions as one common area (the two regions share historical and ethnic relationships that make them distinct from the regions to the north of them).

 The river is popular for recreational fishing and jetboating.

 Toponymy

-Waitaki translates from southern Māori as "weeping waters" (wai = "water", taki = "to weep, mourn").
+Waitaki translates from southern Māori as 'weeping waters' (wai meaning 'water' and taki meaning 'to weep, mourn').
 The equivalent in standard (northern) Māori is Waitangi.

 Electricity generation

 The river is the site of many hydroelectricity projects.
 The Waitaki Hydro Scheme, which includes several large dams, is one of the largest hydroelectric projects in the nation.

-The Waitaki dam was built first, between 1928 and 1934, and without earth-moving machinery, followed by the development of the Aviemore Dam which created Lake Aviemore, and then Benmore Dam which created Lake Benmore.
+The Waitaki dam was built first, between 1928 and 1934, and without earth-moving machinery, followed by the development of the Aviemore Dam, which created Lake Aviemore, and then Benmore Dam, which created Lake Benmore.
 Lake Pukaki was initially dammed at this stage to provide storage and flow control.
 A small station was also installed on Lake Tekapo, with water taken through a 1.6 km tunnel to a power station below the level of the lake.

-The original Waitaki power stations discharge water back into the Waitaki River which then forms a storage lake for the next station in the chain.
+The original Waitaki power stations discharge water back into the Waitaki River, which then forms a storage lake for the next station in the chain.

 The three power stations are (commissioned/capacity/annual output):